AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 * Deletes note for the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `deletenote 2` deletes the note for the 2nd person in the address book, if the note exists.
+* `find Betsy` followed by `deletenote 1` deletes the note for the 1st person in the results of the `find` command, if the note exists.

 ### Clearing all entries : `clear`